 Video conferencing as a communication tool is growing at a record rate.
 Businesses seek to reap the demonstrated benefits of added collaboration.
 Those that implement VC quickly experience the many benefits of videoconferencing.

 Quantifiable benefits include reduced travel expenses and increased productivity.
-Even more impactful benefits of videoconferencing include improved communication and better business relationships.
-Greater meeting efficiency and enhanced employee satisfaction.
-Reduced environmental impact.
-Improved competitive edge.
+Even more impactful advantages span across improved communication, better business relationships, and greater meeting efficiency.
+With enhanced employee satisfaction and reduced environmental impact, the companies improve their improve competitive edge.

 If you liked this article, you might also want to read about successful collaboration while telecommuting or head to our Workspace solutions page for more ways to create efficient and effective workspaces.